What was Japan like during the Edo Period?

 Source: https://commons.wikimedia.org/wiki/File:Hiroshige39_okazaki.jpg

-It is also known as the Tokugawa Period, which refers to the ruling shogunate family of Tokugawa Ieyasu, who seized power at around 1603.
+It is also known as the Tokugawa Period, which refers to the ruling shogunate family of Tokugawa Ieyasu, who seized power around 1600.

 The first Tokugawa shoguns

-The Tokugawa shogunate was officially established at the beginning of the Edo Period, after Tokugawa Ieyasu defeated Toyotomi Hideyoshi in the Battle of Sekigahara in 1600.
+The Tokugawa shogunate was officially established at the beginning of the Edo Period, after Tokugawa Ieyasu defeated the last supporters of the Toyotomi clan, led by Ishida Mitsunari, in the Battle of Sekigahara in 1600.

-The second Tokugawa shogun was Tokugawa Hidetada who at the time was twenty-six years old.
+The second Tokugawa shogun was Tokugawa Hidetada who took power in 1605 at twenty-six years old.

 He cared for the poor and conscripted many peasants into building roads throughout Japan.

-The third Tokugawa shogunate was also held by a child shogun named Iemitsu who became shogun in 1623 at the age of thirteen.
+The third Tokugawa shogunate was also held by a shogun named Iemitsu who became shogun in 1623 at the age of nineteen.

 He was the son of Tokugawa Hidetada and grandson of Tokugawa Ieyasu.